-The average temperature between the 2014-2019 time period was 71.9°F. The average %RH between 2014 - 2019 was 44.6%; these averages were within the KC, 3M, and Gerson previously described recommended temperature and %RH storage conditions.
-Data points deviated from the KC recommended storage conditions for the minimum and maximum temperature and maximum %RH.
-Stored under these conditions, NIOSH found that 430 N95 FFRs evaluated in this study, which were 12-13 years old, maintained their inhalation and exhalation resistance and filtration performance (i.e. all sampled respirators were below the NIOSH maximum limit as defined by 42 CFR Part 84).
+For the KC models, 2.9% of data points deviated from the previously described recommended conditions.
+No temperature data points deviated from Moldex or 3M's recommended conditions.
+For %RH, no data points deviated from KC, 3M, or Moldex's recommended storage conditions.
+Stored under these conditions, NIOSH found that 387 N95 FFRs evaluated in this study, which were 11-12 years old, maintained their inhalation and exhalation resistance and filtration performance (i.e. all sampled respirators were below the NIOSH maximum limit as defined by 42 CFR Part 84).

 NIOSH regulation sets the minimum quality and performance requirements for the approval of respirators [NIOSH 1997].
 NIOSH does not have requirements for shelf life or storage conditions for particulate-only APRs.
 The approval holder (i.e. the entity that is granted the approval from NIOSH) is responsible for understanding how their products' design or performance may be affected by various use or storage conditions and must provide instruction for establishing the proper use, storage, and maintenance procedures for their approved products, which may include designating a shelf life [NIOSH 2019].
 FFR or particulate filter packaging (such as the box) often includes NIOSH-approved user instructions, label information, and recommendations on shelf life.
-Additionally, some approval holders also disseminate recommendations related to storage and shelf life through resources such as user and web notices.
-The respirators tested in this study were generally not designed for long-term storage.